m3g/MolSimToolkit.jl/docs/src/Reweighting.md

 0.005
 ```

-As it can be seen, the function has to receive two parameters: `r` which corresponds to the distance between two selected atoms and some parameter to account a modification and change its magnitude, here, we inserted two of them in the same function `α` to change the maximum value of the gaussian curve and `β` to adjust its decay behaviour with a given value of `r`.
+As it can be seen, the function has to receive two parameters: `r` which corresponds to the distance between two selected atoms and some parameter to account a modification and change its magnitude, here, we inserted two of them in the same function, `α`, to change the maximum value of the gaussian curve and `β`, to adjust its decay behaviour with a given value of `r`.

 ## Computing the new weights
-And finally, using the ```reweight``` function, we pass both the ```simulation``` and the last function anonymously in the input.
+Finally, using the ```reweight``` function, we pass both the ```simulation``` and the last function anonymously in the input.
 Again, watch the interface:

 ```julia-repl
 julia> cut_off = 12.0